openendings/doobie-codegen/README.md

-# doobie-gen
+# doobie-codegen
-Generator for generating Doobie database code from sql statements.
+Generates Doobie database code from sql statements.

 Currently only targets PostgreSQL.
-Attempts to generate straightforward code and tests.
+Attempts to output straightforward code and tests.

 This probably won't work unless your sql looks like my sql.
 Could be made more robust.